noahadhikari/binvox-ml-model/README.md

 ### Acquiring ID data

 Firstly, make a folder called `data/` in the `binvox-ml-model/` folder.
-Run `scripts/db_id_querier` to get the ID data from the database for STL and binvox models.
+Run `scripts/db_id_querier.py` to get the ID data from the database for STL and binvox models.

 ### Acquiring ratings

-Then, run `scripts/db_rating_querier` to get ratings for models.
+Then, run `scripts/db_rating_querier.py` to get ratings for models.

 ### Acquiring Google credentials

 Follow the steps in the quickstart here and see if you can get `quickstart.py` working: https://developers.google.com/drive/api/quickstart/python

+If this file runs without any errors, you can move on to the next step.

 This will set up the environment expected for `scripts/download_all_models.py`.